Meet the Teachers

 Through the years it became clear that Susi and Vanessa’s path will cross one day.
 When Susi started working as an Early Childhood Educator Assistant, it was just a matter of time.. that Vanessa and her worked together.

-Sandy Buyze, Assistant Director, McTavish Academy of Art
+Sandy Buyze, Program Manager, McTavish Academy of Art

 Sandy lives in North Saanich and moved from Salt Spring Island where she raised her children and taught preschool in the oldest one- room schoolhouse in BC.
 Her philosophy of early learning is influenced by both the Montessori and Reggio Emilia approaches with a strong emphasis on the natural outdoor environment and all that it has to offer to support children’s wellbeing and love of learning.

 Sandy has taught in preschools and in family resource programs.
 Whilst facilitating early learning programs at the University of Victoria Family Centre, she started a Creative Movement program for preschoolers that focused on both yoga and dance.
 Sandy has worked with After School groups and has voluntarily coached Cross-Country running at the older elementary and middle-school ages.

 Sandy is passionate about children’s books, storytelling and songs.
 Besides enjoying time with her family (and puppy!), she enjoys being in her garden and in the woods; She loves yoga, reading and cycling as well as many other outdoor pursuits.
 Sandy is currently working on a dairy and mostly oil-free muffin cookbook – the process of creating and testing recipes has been fun and interesting.